update

 You can’t expect the same thing from everyone — and you can’t give the same way to everyone either.

 We all have our “buckets” of people: the friend who gives unfiltered feedback, the colleague who just listens, the one who helps you brainstorm your next big idea.
-Each person brings something different to the relationship and brings a different part of you out, but when we try to make one person (or one tool) do it all, things start to fall apart.
+Each person brings something different to the relationship and brings a different part of you out, but when we try to make one person (or one app) do it all, things start to fall apart.

 When I started working more deeply with technology, I realized I was doing the same thing I’d learned to do with people — grouping tools based on their strengths.
 The creative one.
 The structured one.
 The connector.
 The doer.